ZeeSpire/zss-afk-site/_posts/en/2022-12-30-valea-verde-a-successful-story-of-reviving-a-forgotten-transylvanian-village.markdown

 ## Thematic weekends and activities at Valea Verde

-On the [Valea Verde website](https://www.valeaverde.com/en/experiences/){:target="_blank"}, you can find a multitude of thematic weekends and experiences that you can have here: carriage rides, horse riding, hiking, cycling, wine tasting, themed dinners, SPA, truffle hunting and others.
+On the [Valea Verde website](https://www.valeaverde.com/en/experiences/){:target="_blank" rel="nofollow"}, you can find a multitude of thematic weekends and experiences that you can have here: carriage rides, horse riding, hiking, cycling, wine tasting, themed dinners, SPA, truffle hunting and others.

 {% responsive_image path: assets/images/posts/valea-verde/weekenduri-tematice-si-activitati-valea-verde.webp alt: "Thematic weekends at Valea Verde" %}